You’re here because you want to know the franchise definition. In other words, you want this question answered: “What is a franchise?”

 A. Look for another job in the same field

 B. Look for a new career

 D. Buy a franchise

-E. Avoid the reality of your situation-and just watch some great live music videos.
+E. Avoid the reality of your situation-and just hang out online-watching videos.

 (So you can take control of your life-once and for all)